The Seasonal Home Maintenance Checklist You’ve Been Waiting For!

 Maintain your yard/garden.

 Spring is a time where you can find both, dried up leaves and unwanted weeds growing in your garden.
-Use this time to maintain your yard by trimming hedges and bushes, mowing the lawn and fertilising your plants.
+Use this time to maintain your backyard by trimming hedges and bushes, mowing the lawn and fertilising your plants.

 With this seasonal home maintenance guide, you can keep your house in tiptop condition!
 That’s right, your beautiful, functional home will no longer be anything less than you want it be!